LaloLoop/Despenso/MobileApps/iOS/Despenso/README.md

 # Despenso iOS app

-This project has the current implementation of the Despenso app, to record your groceries lists, it's meanto to be run on iOS 13.3 devices and above.
+This project has the current implementation of the Despenso app, to record your groceries lists, it's mean to to be run on iOS 13.3 devices and above.

 It uses SwitfUI definitions, and tries to abstract the logic out of the views.